Tarrasch/ravens-test/README.markdown

 ### About problem 7

 It's very expected that my program understands the grid pattern.
-However as of the overfiting issues with the shape recognition I was happy to see that is considered big trinagles as different figures as small triangles.
-While most features my program looks at are size invariant, the features 'MajorAxisLength' and 'MinorAxisLength' are not, hence is sees big and small triangles as different shapes and succesfully solves the problem for the right reason.
+However as of the over fitting issues with the shape recognition I was happy to see that is considered big triangles as different figures as small triangles.
+While most features my program looks at are size invariant, the features 'MajorAxisLength' and 'MinorAxisLength' are not, hence is sees big and small triangles as different shapes and successfully solves the problem for the right reason.

 ### About problem 8